-- 26. It is the responsibility of managers to ensure that all staff, students and others who are required to work with lasers are provided with such information, instruction and training (including refresher training) that is suitable and sufficient for them to know and understand the risks to health created by exposure and the precautions identified as necessary to ensure safe use. - 27.
-As a minimum, the following training standards will, therefore, apply: - All Principal Investigators and Research Assistants using lasers of Class 3A, 3R, 3B, 3B, 3B or 4, must attend a training course provided by the College Laser Safety Officer, or equivalent. - Other users of Class 3A, 3R, 3B, 3B, 3B or 4 (i.e. postgraduates and undergraduates) will be given training by the College Laser Safety Officer (LSO), followed by further instruction on use of the equipment from their supervisor. - Staff who use laser pointers that are Class 2 do not have to be registered but must be issued with the Code of Practice for Laser Pointers and Pens (see also Paragraphs 32 and 33). - 28.
-In addition, all registered laser workers using lasers of Class 3B or above should read section 3 of IEC 60825-1 and any other relevant sections of this document as they identify important aspects of laser safety. - 29.
-Principle Investigators must also ensure that staff under their supervision who use lasers are issued with relevant Codes of Practice.
+- 28. It is the responsibility of managers to ensure that all staff, students and others who are required to work with lasers are provided with such information, instruction and training (including refresher training) that is suitable and sufficient for them to know and understand the risks to health created by exposure and the precautions identified as necessary to ensure safe use. - 29.
+As a minimum, the following training standards will, therefore, apply: - All Principal Investigators and Research Assistants using lasers of Class 3A, 3R, 3B, 3B, 3B or 4, must attend a training course provided by the College Laser Safety Officer, or equivalent. - Other users of Class 3A, 3R, 3B, 3B, 3B or 4 (i.e. postgraduates and undergraduates) will be given training by the College Laser Safety Officer (LSO), followed by further instruction on use of the equipment from their supervisor. - Staff who use laser pointers that are Class 2 do not have to be registered but must be issued with the Code of Practice for Laser Pointers and Pens (see also Paragraphs 32 and 33).